jundalisay/superblist/content/en/social/economics/fallacies/resource-based-economy.md

-## The fundemanetal flaw of RBE: No Metaphysics
+## The Fundamental Flaw of RBE: No Metaphysics

 Both RBE and Marxism lacks metaphysics which is the secret to the success of an economy.
 Communism failed while Capitalism flourished simply because the latter was more in line with the dharma of individual humans--the love for freedom and the need for industry.